dime-worldbank/dimeanalytics/cloud-resources/virtual-machine-VDI/README.md

 That is why you cannot install any extra software on a pooled VDI.

 The rest of this guide is only about _dedicated_ VDIs.
-A dedicated VDI has a dedicated peice of hardware on the WB serveres only you will use.
+A dedicated VDI has a dedicated piece of hardware on the WB servers only you will use.
-Any data you save or any software you install will be there next time you log in, just the same way it would do on a WB laptop.
+Any data you save or any software you install will be there the next time you log in, just the same way it would on a WB laptop.
-Since some hardaware is reserved for only you, a dedicated VDI comes with a charge.
+Since some hardware is reserved for only you, a dedicated VDI comes with a charge.
 This charge starts at $39/month and may be increased if you request a hardware upgrade of your VDI to make it more powerful.